Best practices for reliability

 1. Design for failure

-In the Databricks lakehouse, Photon, a native vectorized engine entirely written in C++, is high performance compute compatible with Apache Spark APIs.
+In the Databricks lakehouse, Photon, a native vectorized engine entirely written in C++, is a high performance compute compatible with Apache Spark APIs.

 Automatically rescue invalid or nonconforming data

-• Delta Live Tables: Another option to build workflows for resilience is using Delta Live Tables with quality constraints.
+• Delta Live Tables: Another option to build workflows for resilience is to use Delta Live Tables with quality constraints.
 See Manage data quality with Delta Live Tables.
 Out of the box, Delta Live Tables supports three modes: Retain, drop, and fail on invalid records.
 To quarantine identified invalid records, expectation rules can be defined in a specific way so that invalid records are stored (“quarantined”) in another table.
 See Quarantine invalid data.

 Configure jobs for automatic retries and termination